Are you feeling unwanted and unloved? Unable to cope up with the feeling of abandoned?

 4 WAYS TO DEAL WITH FEELING UNWANTED AND UNLOVED

-We have found ourselves in a period of time which I like to call the Individualist Era.
-As our ability to communicate empathetically and meaningfully with others breaks down as a result of our “ME FIRST!” corporate and materialist culture, we find that our families, friendships and relationships are as unstable as ever.
-Therefore, more and more of us are experiencing the isolation of being abandoned, cheated and forgotten.
+We have found ourselves in a period of time that I like to call the Individualist Era.
+As our ability to communicate empathetically and meaningfully with others breaks down as a result of our “ME FIRST!” corporate and materialist culture, we find that our families, friendships, and relationships are as unstable as ever.
+Therefore, more and more of us are experiencing the isolation of being abandoned, cheated, and forgotten and feeling unwanted.

 Like you, I have experienced abandonment in many different shapes and forms.
 Like you, I have suffered terribly as a result of it.
 But today I want to provide you with something proactive, something that will empower you to take your life in your own hands again.